Cornerstone of Southern California, Celebrating 40 Years

 Medical detox in addiction rehabilitation marks the initial phase of recovery from substance abuse, but what happens during detox?
 Detox involves the removal of the substance to allow the body to expel accumulated toxins and recover.
 Withdrawal symptoms, resulting from this process, vary based on factors like substance type, individual health, and duration of abuse.
 Recognizing the difficulty of detox at the beginning of rehabilitation, it’s natural to have concerns about the experience, particularly regarding the severity of withdrawal symptoms.

 Considering detox for yourself or a loved one can evoke feelings of uncertainty and concern about the unknown.
 Withdrawal symptoms, ranging from discomfort to potential danger, underscore the importance of seeking professional assistance.
-At Cornerstone, our team of medical professionals specializes in addiction treatment, ensuring that individuals undergoing detox receive expert care and support to alleviate symptoms and facilitate a smoother recovery process.
+At Cornerstone, our team of medical professionals specializes in addiction treatment, ensuring that individuals undergoing medical detoxification at our drug detox center in Orange County receive expert care and support to alleviate symptoms and facilitate a smoother recovery process.

 How Long Does Detox Take?